Skaidon/clingen/README.md

 - Play with newer React concepts like Context.
   - Hooks doesn't make sense for this experiment.
   - Context is used throughout, regardless.
 For a production app, this would be handled differently through props or using something like Redux coupled with Context where appropriate.
-- Play with various UI React components that Ihaven't had a chance to utilize during my full-time job.
+- Play with various UI React components that I haven't had a chance to utilize during my full-time job.
   - `react-aria-tabpanel` for the tabs.
     - Chosen for it's accessibility features.
       - Select a tab, use you left/right arrow keys to switch tabs.